Stone pseudovarieties: Stone pseudovarieties and relatively free Stone topological algebras

 \subsection{Finite quotients}

 One of the basic observations in the theory of profinite algebras is that all finite quotients of $\Om XV$ belong to $\pv V$.
-We show the analog of this statement in the realm of Stone pseudovarieties.
+We next show an analog of this statement in the realm of Stone pseudovarieties.
 We start with a technical observation which extends a well known result on pseudovarieties of finite algebras \cite[Lemma~4.1]{Almeida:2002a}.

 \begin{Lemma} Let $\mathcal{S}$ be a Stone pseudovariety and $S$ be a Stone topological algebra which is residually $\mathcal S$.
 If $K$ is a clopen subset of~$S$, then there exist $T\in \mathcal S$ and a continuous homomorphism $\varphi : S \rightarrow T$ such that the equality $\varphi^{-1}(\varphi(K))=K$ holds. \end{Lemma}